 Near Zakopane, the Kasprowy Wierch Ski Area 10 runs served by 4 lifts with a maximum vertical drop of 993m.
 It is the main ski area in the Zakopane area.
 There is a two stage cable car system that heads to the summit and provides access the best terrain.
 From the summit, you can head left down the black run staying high left to hike to access two off-piste bowls (Dolina Swinska and Dolina Sucha Kondracka).
+For the best freeriding, head to the top of Kasprowy and then hike up from there (make sure to pre-book your ticket).
+The best Kasprowy Wierch snowboading can be found during the months of February and March.

 There are numerous small ski areas surrounding the town of Zakopane interconnected by taxi or irregular tourist bus.
 Most visitors stay in Zakopane and hit each of the areas.
 Overall, there are 21 runs served by 19 lifts accessing a maximum vertical of 993m.
 The runs are mostly beginner slopes.